 Welcome to the Aimlab review, Aimlab is an aim trainer available on steam for users to practice their aiming skills for a variety of games.
-My initial thoughts on this aim trainer was that it had nothing new to offer compared to the already existing aim trainers on the market.
+My initial thoughts on this aim trainer were that it had nothing new to offer compared to the already existing aim trainers on the market.

-For the past few years I have been solely using Kovaak 2.0, shooting bots in FPS games or using deathmatch games modes to train my aim.
+For the past few years, I have been solely using Kovaak 2.0, shooting bots in FPS games, or using deathmatch games modes to train my aim.
 These 3 things have definitely improved my aim, but to analyse the strengths and weaknesses of aim by eye test was difficult.

-The game can be found in the steam store.
+The game can be found in the Steam store.

 I use Aimlab for warming up before I play Valorant and I have seen a big improvement in my aim so far.
 Aimlab was launched by Statespace who picked up $2.5 million to help gamers train.